Ducks and Geese in East Africa

 Ducks, Geese, Swans – Family Anatidae

 Ducks and relatives are waterbirds.
 All swim, dive or float.
 The dense plumage is greased intensely with an oily substance from the well developed preen gland.
 Some live in pairs others search a new breeding partner in every breeding season.
 Sexual dimorphism is very visible in those changing partners.
-Some ducks like the African Black Duck feed and small water creature.
+Some ducks like the African Black Duck feed on small water creature.
 They find them in the water or under stones.

 To give you as actual information as possible we use Avibase, the books “Birds of Africa South of the Sahara”, “Birds of East Africa”, “Birds of Kenya and Northern Tanzania”.
 Then we put the most characteristic information to the photo.